Are you already using Facebook chatbots in your marketing mix? If not, you might want to consider getting one today.

 11. Christopher Bot

 Some people reading this list may have the mistaken impression that only big brands and well-funded companies can afford to build an effective chatbot for their marketing department.
 But nothing could be further from the truth.
+It’s possible to use a chatbot builder to produce an effective messenger bot.

 And for proof of that, look no further than Christopher Bot.